ultralightlabs/ultralight-github-action/README.md

 # Ultralight GitHub Action

-This GitHub Action provides a convenient interface for your project to report test executions and sync test protocol definitions to your Ultralight Design Controls instance.
+This GitHub Action reports test protocols and executions to your Ultralight instance, for best-in-class traceability.

 See the input descriptions in [action.yml](action.yml) for full details on usage.